top of page

 https://aoi-forum.jp/members/7456/

-The AOI-PARC was established on August 1, 2017, in Numazu, Shizuoka Prefecture, to invent new value by integrating technologies and ideas from industrial and academic fields.
-The AOI-PARC coordinator, Dr. Shinichiro Toki, mentions that this company is unique in many aspects, such as grappling with problems of crop productivity using its own technology, developing strategies for biologics production in plants, and enlightening the attractiveness of Japan's culture and industry.
+The AOI-PARC was established on August 1, 2017, in Numazu, Shizuoka Prefecture, to create new value by integrating technologies and ideas from industry and academia.
+The AOI-PARC coordinator, Dr. Shinichiro Toki, notes that the company is unique in several respects, including addressing crop productivity challenges with its own technology, developing strategies for plant-based biologics production, and enhancing the visibility of Japan's culture and industry.

 Hirokazu Kobayashi Received the Title of Emeritus Professor from the University of Shizuoka